lwilletts/fwm/README.md

 #### cmdmenu

-Mouse centric workflow menu, create new terminals, move, resize and delete windows and their processes.
+Mouse centric workflow menu.
+Create new terminals, move, resize and delete windows and their processes.
 Control clipboard and load from clipboard.
 Hardcoded font size for now.